votchallenge/website/contents/index.md

 * VOT-RGBD: RGB+depth bounding box tracking challenge

 A tentative timeline for the challenge:
- * 20th of March: VOT2022 challenge open, datasets available
+ * 20th of March: VOT2022 challenge open, datasets available (opening will be delayed for a week due to some last minute adjustments to the datasets)
  * 3rd of May: Tracker results submission deadline
  * 24th of October: VOT2022 workshop
   </div>